 This dog-friendly walk along the banks of the River Trent has vegetation so high that initially there is no view of the water.
 Don’t despair because the sight of the Farndon sandstone cliffs with gnarled tree roots clinging to them is a must-see.
 Once the river comes into view you will be walking parallel to the strawberry fields that once provided work for the unemployed between WWI and WWII.

 Dog walking in Cheshire is a delight with its vast swathes of forest and woodland and riverside rambles that take you past points of geographical significance and through meadowlands of wildflowers.
-If your canine enjoys a city tramp with refuelling pit stops then no fear because you will find routes and dog friendly-pubs in Cheshire around every corner in its historic city of Chester.
+If your canine enjoys a city tramp with refuelling pit stops then no fear because you will find routes and pet friendly pubs in Cheshire around every corner in its historic city of Chester.
+No matter what part of the county your visiting, there are loads of dog friendly Cheshire cottages for you too choose from.